Generalized probabilities in statistical theories: Convex Operational Models

-\nd The COM approach already shows that, given an arbitrary statistical theory, there is a generalized notion of probabilities of measurement outcomes.
-These probabilities are encoded on the states in $\Omega$.
-And we have seen that there are many differences between classical state spaces and non-classical ones: this is expressed in the geometrical properties of their convex state spaces and in the correlations appearing when compound systems are considered.
-Indeed, QM and classical probability theories are just particular COMs among a vast family of possibilities.
-In the next Section, we will study with more detail the axiomatization of the probabilities appearing in non-classical models.
+The COM approach already shows that, given an arbitrary statistical theory, there is a generalized notion of probabilities of measurement outcomes.
+These probabilities are encoded on the states in $\mathcal{S}$.
+We have seen that there are many differences between classical state spaces and non-classical ones: this is expressed in the geometrical properties of their convex state spaces and in the correlations appearing when compound systems are considered.
+Indeed, QM and classical probability theories are just particular COMs among a vast family of~possibilities.